BruceXSK/BruceXSK.github.io/_pages/research.md

 # Circular Accessible Depth: A Robust Traversability Representation for UGV Navigation

-**Shikuan Xie**, Ran Song, Yuenan Zhao, Xueqin Huang, Yibin Li and Wei Zhang.
+Authors: **Shikuan Xie**, Ran Song, Yuenan Zhao, Xueqin Huang, Yibin Li and Wei Zhang.

-*The paper is submitted to IEEE Transactions on Robotics and is under review now.
+*This paper has been submitted to IEEE Transactions on Robotics and is under review now.
 Pre-printed version available at .*

 ## Background

 Most existing work on autonomous navigation focuses on urban self-driving, where only pre-defined and/or structured objects, such as vehicles and pedestrians, are recognized via 3D detection techniques.
 Such perception approaches may cause serious accidents due to the lack of a robust traversability prediction in the case that some objects do not present in the training dataset or have irregular shapes that cannot be represented by regular 3D boxes.
 In particular, this problem becomes more pronounced for unmanned ground vehicles (UGV), which inevitably confront irregular obstacles such as trunks, lamp posts, barriers, and even downward stairs when performing searching, inspection, and delivery tasks in environments significantly different from a typical highway for autonomous driving.

 Thus, we propose the Circular Accessible Depth (CAD), a robust traversability representation for an unmanned ground vehicle (UGV) to learn traversability in various scenarios containing irregular obstacles.
+CAD can uniformly represent different kinds of obstacles for predicting the traversability of the surrounding environment, and it predicts the maximum accessible depth in all circular directions centered at the UGV.

 To predict CAD, we propose a neural network, namely CADNet, with an attention-based multi-frame point cloud fusion module, Stability-Attention Module (SAM), to encode the spatial features from point clouds captured by LiDAR.

 Some typical operating scenarios of UGV and the visualization of CAD are shown below.